 We enjoy exploring the physical possibilities of design, which has naturally extended our work into product, exhibition and environmental design.
 We often use non-standard materials and production methods, exploiting our knowledge of niche manufacturers and forgotten techniques, as well as new technologies.

 Established in 1990, GTF is jointly owned and led by three directors – Huw Morgan, Paul Neale and Andrew Stevens – all of whom remain very much hands-on.
-We have chosen to keep the studio relatively small and are currently a team of nine designers supported by our studio manager and project manager.
+We have chosen to keep the studio relatively small and are currently a team of seven designers supported by our studio manager.
 We often collaborate with other creative specialists such as architects, writers and digital media experts, and are equally happy either to join or build a team for a particular project.